 How long will we retain the data?

 As the IA study has recently been amended to include the AA study objectives, the study duration has been extended.
-We will complete the collection of data for these studies in 2018.
+We completed data collection for these studies in 2018.
 It is a requirement of Imperial College London, which is the organisation responsible for this study, that we hold data from all clinical research for 10 years after the study end date.
 We therefore plan to hold the data for this study until 2028.

 What are the results of the study and what impact have they had?

 These findings were published in The Lancet Oncology and the NIHR-HTA Journal in 2017.
 Professor Atkin also presented the results of the study to an audience of clinicians, gastroenterologists and research scientists at the Digestive Disease Week conference in Chicago, USA in May 2017.